Ashland, Massachusetts: Education

-In 2005, the town completed the new high school and revised the division of grades.
+In 2005, the town completed the new Ashland High School and revised the division of grades.
 These changes include the 6th grade being moved to join the 7th and 8th grades in the former high school to form what is now Ashland Middle School and moving the 3rd grade from the Henry E. Warren Elementary School into the Mindess Elementary School to join the 4th and 5th grades.
-The 8th grade students have an annual short field trip to Washington D.C.
+The 8th grade students have an annual short field trip to Washington D.C., but since 2020, it has been cancelled.
 The kindergarten, 1st and 2nd grades are in the Henry E. Warren Elementary School and preschool is in the William Pittaway School.
 The graduating class of 2007 was the first class to complete a full year in the new high school.
 In 2009, a new program at Ashland High School encouraged teachers to "bridge the gap between subjects like math and history to the art world and visually engage students with traditional subject matter."
 This allowed students to make a connection between the material they were learning in the classroom and the knowledge of the arts and culture.

-In 2014, Ashland High School was ranked #19 in the state of Massachusetts (out of 352 schools) and #396 in the country according to U.S. News & World Report.
-In 2015, Ashland High School was ranked #424 in the country according to Newsweek.
-In 2016, Ashland High school is ranked #51 among all of the high schools in Massachusetts and #1224 in national school rankings.
-The mathematics proficiency is at 97% and the English proficiency is at 98% at Ashland High School.

 Points of interest

-Ashland Farmer's Market
+Ashland Farmers Market

-This local farmers market has been operating on Saturdays 9am-1pm June-October each year since 2012.
-Around two dozen vendors sell fresh fruit, vegetables, meat, fish, bread, deserts, and crafts along with ready to eat food and coffee.
+This local farmers market has been operating on Saturdays 9am–1pm June–October each year since 2012.
+Around two dozen vendors sell fresh fruit, vegetables, meat, fish, bread, deserts, local wines, and crafts along with ready to eat food and coffee.
 There is also a rotating menu of live music and children's activities.

 Ashland Day

 Ashland Day is typically held on the third Saturday in September, each year.
-The festivities occur near the center of town at Stone Park from the morning until the late afternoon, and include a number of booths and various carnival-like rides.
-Many of the school system's athletic clubs and organizations use the day as an annual fundraising event, but it serves primarily as a day for residents to enjoy numerous activities and delicious food.
+The festivities occur near the center of town at Stone Park from morning until late afternoon, and include a number of booths and various carnival-like rides.
+Many of the school system's athletic clubs and organizations use the day as an annual fundraising event, but it serves primarily as a day for residents to enjoy numerous activities and foods.
 Traditionally, there are fireworks atop the dam at Hopkinton State Park (the dam is in Ashland), but budget cuts have canceled several recent displays.
 Ashland Day has only been canceled once, due to inclement weather, in 2004.
-The 25th Anniversary of the event, was held in 2010.
-For the first time in several years, fireworks were once again launched from atop the dam at Hopkinton State Park.
+The 25th anniversary of the event was held in 2010.
+For the first time in several years, fireworks were launched from atop the dam at Hopkinton State Park.